Philippine typhoon death toll jumps; U.S. helicopters boost aid effort

 Boxes of aid were being unloaded at Tacloban's badly damaged airport, where more than a thousand people queued for hours hoping to evacuate.

-Some 522 evacuees passed through the center on Thursday, with hundreds more arriving on Friday, a government coordinator, Erlinda Parame, said.
+Some 522 evacuees passed through the centre on Thursday, with hundreds more arriving on Friday, a government coordinator, Erlinda Parame, said.

 In one room, children huddled on a mud-streaked floor watching cartoons on a small television.